Introducing electric bikes – fun and useful but still quite expensive. Or are they?

 Hub geared motors use gears to lower RPM and increase torque output.
 These motors are able to freewheel.
 They do not have the problem other kinds of electric bikes can have of drag when they’re not running on battery and being pedaled normally, so a geared hub bike performs more like a conventional bike.

 Using the bike’s gears is more complex and potentially initially more expensive but can pay off.
 Using gears generally means greater efficiency.
 Just as using gears on a conventional cycle does, using gears on an e-bike means less battery energy is used.
-How to use gears on an e-bike?
-Find out in this post.

 On the other hand, any of the lower cost gearless hub motor arrangement may be simpler and therefore cheaper to buy.
 But it will prove to be much less efficient.
 They tend to restrict range and performance, plus contribute to the wear and tear on the battery recharge lifespan.

-As a decent battery will increase the price of an electric bike, so will a decent engine.
+Easy tip: As a decent battery will increase the price of an electric bike, so will a decent engine.

 Other e-bike costs to consider